 It is important that all course instructors and their AMPs have a clear understanding of the program and its requirements for eligibility and participation.

 - The course instructor is responsible for supervising the activities of AMPs, establishing clear performance expectations, and providing constructive feedback.
 Instructors must agree to have regular meetings between AMPs and any other supervising instructional staff.

-- Faculty supervisors must take care when assigning duties to AMPs, always keeping in mind that they are a peer of the students in the class.
+- Instructors must take care when assigning duties to AMPs, always keeping in mind that they are a peer of the students in the class.
 It is inappropriate to have AMPs leading class meetings unsupervised, proctoring exams, or grading work that is subjective in nature or of substantial weight in the course.
 Responsibilities must be directly related to the University of Maryland course approved for AMP participation and should not exceed 15 hours per week.

 - In the interest of transparency, the instructor must inform students if any minor coursework is graded by undergraduate assistants, explain the guidelines that AMPs are given to assess that work, and encourage questions or concerns to be brought to the instructor (or graduate assistant) directly.

 - Access to student information, including course grades, should only be available to those who need it to complete their assigned duties.
-Faculty must ensure that AMPs are in compliance with the Federal Family Educational Rights and Privacy Act (FERPA) and the University Policy and Procedures on the Disclosure of Student Education Records.
+Course instructors must ensure that AMPs are in compliance with the Federal Family Educational Rights and Privacy Act (FERPA) and the University Policy and Procedures on the Disclosure of Student Education Records.

 Academic Peer Mentors